 What is breast reconstruction?

-Breast reconstruction is elective surgery to rebuild the size and shape of the breast using body fat, muscle or an implant.
-It can also replace your nipple and areola, the dark area around nipple.
+Breast reconstruction is elective surgery to rebuild the size and shape of the breast using body fat, muscle, or an implant.
+It can also replace your nipple and areola, the dark area around the nipple.
 If you choose to get an implant, donor tissue may be used to help keep it in place.
 Reconstruction does not treat breast cancer or increase your risk of cancer returning.

-In the United States, about 20 to 40 percent of women who have mastectomy have breast reconstruction.
+In the United States, about 20 to 40 percent of women who have mastectomy have breast reconstruction surgery.
 You may be able to have breast reconstruction even if you finished treatment years or decades ago.
 In general, there are no age limits.
 If you are healthy enough to have surgery, you can have breast reconstruction.

-If you have lumpectomy, it’s sometimes possible to have partial breast reconstruction.
+If you have a lumpectomy, it’s sometimes possible to have partial breast reconstruction.
 Your doctor may also call this oncoplastic surgery.
 Partial breast reconstruction is used to prevent or treat a breast that is misshapen or has asymmetry with the other side.
 It is sometimes done before radiation and sometimes after.
 If you are having a lumpectomy and think you may need breast reconstruction, talk with your surgeon as early as possible about your options.